Domestic Abuse policy

 Training

-As part of our commitment to safeguarding, domestic abuse awareness training will be mandatory for all Jigsaw Group employees.
+As part of our commitment to safeguarding, domestic abuse awareness training will be mandatory for all Jigsaw Homes staff.

-We will train our employees who deal with rents and financial advice, to spot the signs of economic and financial abuse, and how to support survivors where this abuse has been identified.
+We will train our staff who deal with rents and financial advice, to spot the signs of economic and financial abuse, and to support survivors where this abuse has been identified.

 Training will be reviewed and relaunched with any changes in legislation.